-KAMP To Empower 10,000 Youths Annually, Inaugurates Solar Water Project for FUPRE
+KAMP to Empower 10,000 Youths Annually, Inaugurates Solar Water Project for FUPRE

 Omon-Julius Onabu in Asaba

-Founder, Kolade Adepoju Mentoring Program (KAMP), Dr Kolade Adepoju, has charged students of the Federal University of Petroleum Resources (FUPRE) Effurun, Delta State, has been urged to consistently strive to embrace positive strides as they journey towards achieving global success.
+Founder, Kolade Adepoju Mentoring Program (KAMP), Dr. Kolade Adepoju, has charged students of the Federal University of Petroleum Resources (FUPRE) Effurun, Delta State, to consistently strive for positive strides as they journey towards achieving global success.

-Speaking during the KAMP Conference 2025, with the theme, ‘Àccelerate’, held at the university’s auditorium in Uvwie Local Government Area of the state, Dr Adepoju explained that acceleration in life implies moving “in the speed of life in making impact in destiny”.
+Speaking during the KAMP Conference 2025, with the theme, ‘Àccelerate’, held at the university’s auditorium in Uvwie Local Government Area of the state, Dr. Adepoju explained that acceleration in life implied moving “in the speed of life in making impact in destiny”.

 He noted that “KAMP as a body has a vision of empowering over 10,000 (ten thousand) youths annually to become change agents in their chosen career through education and academic relevance.”